Welcome to today's edition of the Rush 24-7 podcast.

 Excuse me.

-Get the cough button instead of the right button, and you heard the cough.
+Hit the cough button instead of the right button and you heard the cough.

-So the the what happened to this FBO, this flower air, they give you for every 500 gallons of gas that you buy, they give you four stakes and a bunch of wine.
+So what happened to this FBO, this Flower Air, they give you, for every 500 gallons of gas that you buy, they give you four steaks and a bunch of wine.

-And you could go in and you can make out pretty well if you if you pull in there and and uh and and you know get two thousand gallons of gas, you can end up with something like sixteen stakes and a whole case of wine.
+And you can go in there, you can make out pretty well if you pull in there And get 2,000 gallons of gas, you can end up with something like 16 steaks and a whole case of wine.

-There's a there's a it's it's a competitive market out there to sell jet fuel, and I know the Air Force stops there a lot for the purposes of refueling and so forth, because the price is right and you get the good uh good benefits.
+And I know the Air Force stops there a lot for the purposes of refueling and so forth because the price is right and you get the good benefits.

-Now, I don't know that that Pelosi has ever been stopped there.
+Now, I don't know that Pelosi has ever been stopped there.

 I don't know that the Air Force taking Pelosi has ever stopped there.